 Dear God, thank you for sending Jesus to this earth to show us how much You love us.
 Thank you that we have this opportunity to remember Him together, and celebrate all that He did for us.
 Thank you for our family and friends who we get to see today.
 May we honor Jesus with our day, and remember the lessons He taught us throughout His life…to be full of love, speak truth, and serve others.

-We Hope You Love this Devotion for Christmas Morning
+We Hope You Love this Christmas Day Devotional for Families

 We pray that your family found our Christmas morning devotional useful and meaningful.
-If you’re looking for more devotionals throughout the year for your family or for personal faith, check out our Topics for Family Devotion page.
+If you’re looking for more devotionals throughout the year for your family or for personal faith, check out our 15 Minute Family Devotions page!

 More Great Posts for the Christmas Season: